 Short-term: Build the process to ensure that story telling amongst the Hutt St Centre teams is communicated through to the wider community which both shares and celebrates people's stories and their journeys.

-Long-term: That Hutt St Centre continues to be known by the wider South Australian community for its commitment, innovation and dedication to the homeless and not for profit community.
+Long-term: That Hutt St Centre continues to be known by the wider South Australian community for its commitment, innovation and dedication to people experiencing homelessness and the not for profit community.

 Achieving Hutt St Centre Objectives